Topic

 • Interoperability between private comms platforms: Seamless switching between apps without identity leakage.

-• Voice deepfake detection & prevention: Methods to detect and protect against synthetic audio attacks.
+• Voice deepfake detection & prevention: Ways to spot and stop fake audio attacks.

 While these are forward-looking, they represent the trajectory toward communication systems where users control identity, not carriers.